skalpell/lumenix/README.md

 It will be written in either `C++` or `Rust`, with possible use of `javascript` or `python` should community driven plugins be enabled.

+Not even the name of the app/project has been decided upon yet.
 Therefore, the best time to hop on the bandwagon and put your mark on it now.
-Head to the Wiki for ideas.
+Head to the [Wiki] for ideas.

 ## Changelog